Wisdom Teeth Removal

 With an oral examination and X-rays of the mouth, your oral surgeon can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist or by an oral and maxillofacial surgeon.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Your surgeon has the training, license and experience to provide various types of anesthesia for patients to select the best alternative.

 In most cases, wisdom teeth removal is performed under a sedative.
 These options, as well as the surgical risks (i.e., sensory nerve damage, sinus complications), will be discussed with you before the procedure is performed.
-Once the wisdom teeth are removed, the gum is sutured.
+Once the wisdom teeth removal is completed, the gum is sutured.
 To help control bleeding, bite down on the gauze placed in your mouth.
 You will rest under our supervision in the office until you are ready to be taken home.
 Upon discharge, your postoperative kit will include postoperative instructions, a prescription for pain medication, antibiotics in select cases, and a follow-up appointment – if required – in one or two weeks.
 If you have any questions, please do not hesitate to call us at our Toronto 416-752-5222, Richmond Hill 905-889-8006 or Aurora 905-713-9990 locations.

 Our services are provided in an environment of optimum safety that utilizes modern monitoring equipment and staff who are experienced in anesthesia techniques.